ebertolazzi/mexIPOPT/README.md

 `README_how_to_install_ipopt.md`.

 On linux system make sure that atlas versioni of blas/lapack libraries are available.
-In missing to install use the command
+If it is missing use the command

 ~~~
 sudo apt-get install libatlas-base-dev
 ~~~

+to install it.

-For the usage of the library use `addpath` to add `lib` directory in the search path or move the contents of `lib` to a directory in the search path.
+For the usage of the mex file use `addpath` to add `lib` directory in the search path or move the contents of `lib` to a directory in the search path.